 Most of you will be aware of the current situation in Israel, which is far from easy.
 Still, we feel the need to keep calm and carry on (to borrow a cliche) as best as we can.
 Last week I took a couple of friends on a trip up to the north of the country, and we made a lunch time stop at the famous Mifgash Golani falafel restaurant in Afula.

 While the falafel is tasty, this place is more famous for the falafel acrobatics performed by the staff.
 It really is remarkably impressive.
-One of our group, a talented young film maker by the name of Yaakov Leibovitch, captured the moment in this delightful film.
-Hopefully it can provide a few moments of welcome distraction.
+Well worth a visit!

 As part of the course, we have four ‘campuses’ – trips of 2-3 nights to more far-flung parts of the country to enable us to make the most of our time.
 Last week we spent three days in the area of the Golan Heights and Mt Hermon, in the north east of Israel; as each day was effectively its own field trip I’ll be dedicating three blog posts to the campus over the next couple of weeks.